luslab/luslab.github.io/_docs/reproducibility/containerising_R.md

 }
 ```

-2) Pull a Docker image with the RStudio Server:
+2) If you are going to use the container with RStudio for the first time, pull a Docker image with the RStudio Server:

 `singularity pull --name rstudio.simg docker://rocker/rstudio:latest`

 It will pull and build the image into the current directory.
 The building process may take several minutes.
 Move the container to another directory, if you like; it is especially useful to move it out of your home directory, if you have built it there, so it does not occupy very limited disk space.

+Next time you will skip this step.

 3) Go to an interactive node.
 For example, the following command will give you an interactive node with 16 GB of memory for 16 hours: